Skip to content

 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

 There was consideration for being able to specify different wallet service URLs for different accounts.
-However this would not make sense in the context of CAIP-25 because there is no mechanism to scope the methods themselves to particular accounts.
-If we provided a mechanism to scope the methods to accounts in this CAIP, the app may still try to send the method requests for non-listed accounts directly to the wallet.
+However, this would not make sense in the context of CAIP-25 because there is no mechanism to scope the methods to particular accounts.
+If this CAIP provided a way to scope the methods to particular accounts, the app may still try to send the method requests for non-listed accounts directly to the wallet.

-There was consideraiton for defining the standard to have a unique wallet service URL for every single method.
-However this would cause excessive bandwidth consumption if the same URL were to be used for multiple methods.
+There was consideration for defining the standard to have a separate wallet service URL for every single method.
+However, this would cause excessive bandwidth consumption if the same URL were to be used for multiple methods which we think is the more likely case.

 ## Test Cases